coreos/coreos-assembler/docs/working.md

 - `size`: Size in GB for cloud images (OpenStack, AWS, etc.)  Required.
 - `extra-kargs`: List of kernel arguments.
+- `include`: path to another YAML file to include.
+List values are appended.
+For other type, the values in the sourcing config win.

 It's likely in the future we will extend this to support e.g. a separate `/var` partition or configuring the filesystem types.
 If you want to do anything like